jlperla/web-academic/content/post/ubc-course-advice/index.md

 At this point, my suggestion is to try to take **MATH 220** if you do well enough in the prerequisites and think you might want to get a PhD.
 Beyond a signal, a course like **MATH 220** can be an indicator _to yourself_ of whether you are well suited to graduate economics or finance.
 As for **MATH 319**, I would won't make a recommendation for everyone because I think you need to leave enough room to also take classes which build your computational skills.
 There are a finite number of electives you are able to take.

-### Computer Science Courses
-I know less about the path of courses with Computer Science, but want to emphasize again that I think it is becoming increasingly important - to the extent that you might want to substitute math courses you may have taken with computer science ones.
-Just like building mathematical sophistication, in some ways it doesn't matter exactly what computer science courses you take, but I think it is better for economists to focus on more mathematical or statistical ones.

-- See the above suggestion for getting to **CPSC 340** on your transcript.
-To students interested in grad school, it is more important to do **CPSC 340** rather than **CPSC 330** which is more about using the tools rather than understanding them.
-- As you will have to take **CPSC 221** to get on that track, which is an especially important class for reaching other prerequisites.
-Among other things, it will provide you with more of the proof and discrete-math skills required for serious computer science, which will help you with rigor in your economics classes.
-- At that point, I think you can ask computer science professors/etc. for more advice depending on your areas of interest.
-For example, **CPSC 322** (Introduction to Artificial Intelligence) is a great class you could take.

 ### Economics Courses for Graduate School